abderraouf-adjal/ArduinoSpritzCipher/README.txt

   WIPE_AFTER_USAGE is defined by default.

 WIPE_AFTER_USAGE_PARANOID
-  If defined, Sensitive data like temporary variables in a swap function will be wiped when they are no longer needed in the functions:
+  If defined, Sensitive variable contain bit or more of spritz state such as temporary variables in a swap function or a user data will be wiped when they are no longer needed.
-    - User: {spritz_compare}
-    - Internal library functions:
-        {spritz_ctx_s_swap (So: update, Non equal time crush, absorbNibble), Equal time crush}
+  Note that variables that contain a data length will not be wiped.
-  If defined, WIPE_AFTER_USAGE will be defined automatically.
+  If defined, WIPE_AFTER_USAGE and SAFE_TIMING_CRUSH will be defined automatically.
-  WIPE_AFTER_USAGE_PARANOID is NOT defined by default for performance.
+  WIPE_AFTER_USAGE_PARANOID is defined by default.

 SPRITZ_N 256
   Present the value of N in this spritz implementation.